 The Master of School Administration Degree

 The Master of School administration Degree leads to North Carolina principal licensure (012) for those who wish to work at the building/school level as a principal, assistant principal or in other director positions.
 The degree is a 36 semester hour program offered in a cohort model over a period of six semesters, two courses per semester.
-The program is offered online, on campus, or at various locations where there is need for a program.
+The program is offered online.

 Master of School Administration prerequisites are (1) a baccalaureate degree from an accredited college or university, (2) a North Carolina "A" or "M" license, or its equivalent, from another state, (3) three years successful professional experience in K-12 school setting, (4) GRE or MAT scores, and (5) approval of the Program Admissions Committee and the chairperson of the department.